telenovelachuan/job_slot_retention/README.md

 - Click_Market_Value 0.12
 - start_click_per_slot 0.12

 It seems the duration of the contract plays a vital role in renewal.

-Then to use decision tree for feature importance.
+Then try to use decision tree for feature importance.
 Below is the calculated feature importance by a random forest that contains 500 trees.

 ![rf_feat_imp](https://github.com/telenovelachuan/job_slot_retention/blob/master/reports/figures/feature_importance_rf.png)